nielsbasjes/yauaa/documentation/content/using/_index.md

 This is because it was designed to run in very large scale batch and streaming situations (very large as in "Let's analyze these 10^10 records").

 ### Bring your own batteries
-To assist in running Yauaa without the logj4-core jar an example was created that only uses SLF4J: [here](https://github.com/nielsbasjes/yauaa/tree/main/analyzer/src/it/Examples/java-slf4j).
+To assist in running Yauaa without the logj4-core jar an example was created that only uses [SLF4J 1.x](https://github.com/nielsbasjes/yauaa/tree/main/analyzer/src/it/Examples/java-slf4j) and and example that only uses [SLF4J 2.x](https://github.com/nielsbasjes/yauaa/tree/main/analyzer/src/it/Examples/java-slf4j2).

 ## Serialization
 If your application needs to serialize the instance of the UserAgentAnalyzer then both the standard Java serialization and